Turbo Takeaways

 If someone contacts you and offers you free government money through grants for home repairs, education, or bills, it could be a scam.

-Seniors looking for a smoother financial path through benefits can get help from many sources.
-Other than the federal and state government benefits, which you can find on USAGov, you can also seek help from non-profit organizations.
+Seniors seeking a smoother financial path can find assistance from various sources.
+In addition to federal and state government benefits, which can be found on USAGov, you can also seek help from nonprofit organizations.

 Here’s a list of organizations that provide financial help for seniors on Social Security: